WHAT TO KNOW ABOUT OUR BULLY STICKS AND FAQ:

 Why do bully sticks cost so much?

-If you are a regular shopper of bully sticks, you might have noticed that the cost of bully sticks has increased significantly in last 3 years.
 There are very few bulls per herd (most male bovines are steers).
-Besides the heightened interest in bully sticks as people are learning about the hazards of rawhides, there is a demand for beef pizzle (penis) in Asia where some cultures eat in soups as a delicacy (sorry for that visual).
-Like what happens with the best cuts of Kobe beef, much of the quality raw bull penises end up at upscale restaurants in Asia.
+Besides the heightened interest in bully sticks as people are learning about the hazards of rawhides, there is a demand for beef pizzle (penis) in the restaurant industry where some cultures eat in soups as a delicacy (sorry for that visual).
+Like what happens with the best cuts of Kobe beef, much of the quality raw bull penises end up at upscale restaurants.

 Are bully sticks safe to give puppies?